 Our websites include contact forms, which mail messages directly to our email servers.
 We store contact form messages, which include your personal details (email address, name, IP address and any message you submit), which will be recorded on our email servers.
 We actively require consent to use personal data submitted via our contact forms so that we may engage with the sender via email.
 This may include marketing emails.
 Subscribed users may unsubscribe from email marketing at any time.

 If you upload images to any of our websites, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images published on any website.

 The purposes for which we have a legitimate and legal basis for processing personal data and for which consent is not required from those whose data we process are:

-- To contract, engage, transact and record our dealings with our customers in relation to projects and the services we provide
+- To contract, engage, transact and record our dealings with our customers in relation to the services we provide

 - To store and routinely move our customers’ website data (backups & database dumps) within our internal infrastructure for the purposes of business continuity, troubleshooting and security.

 - To enable us to perform our services effectively, where we are required to be in contact with third parties that are relevant to those services